xxc3nsoredxx/sedutil/README.md

 ## Tested hardware
 * Thinkpad T14, Ryzen 7 PRO 4750U, Samsung 970 EVO Plus 1 TB NVMe M.2

-If anyone uses this to set up OPAL 2 on different hardware, please submit a pull request updating the list with whether it works or not.
+If anyone uses this to set up Opal 2 on different hardware, please submit a pull request updating the list with whether it works or not.

 # Building from Source
 **NOTE:**